 Turning to Astrology for Wellness in Your Daily Life

-If, like many others, you are finding yourself increasingly interested in the knowledge to be found in your birth chart — or what the upcoming planetary transits might hold for you — there are countless apps and websites that will calculate and provide descriptions of your individual placements.
+If, like many others, you are increasingly interested in the knowledge to be found in your birth chart — or what the upcoming planetary transits might hold for you — some countless apps and websites will calculate and provide descriptions of your individual placements.
 For instance, we love digital destinations like the Satori Shala, Pattern app, Astro Gold app, Astrology Zone by Susan Miller, or the Chani App by Chani Nicholas.
 You can also book readings with astrologers — for instance, the dream expert Dr. Michael Lennox provides incredible readings.